mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 logicalSessionTimeoutMinutes
 ````````````````````````````

-MongoDB 3.6 and later include a ``localLogicalSessionTimeoutMinutes`` field if
+MongoDB 3.6 and later include a ``logicalSessionTimeoutMinutes`` field if
 logical sessions are enabled in the deployment.
 Clients MUST check for this
 field and set the ServerDescription's logicalSessionTimeoutMinutes field to this
 value, or to null otherwise.